 Yes!
 Disguising Demons is ready and will be released on October 19th, 2018 but is available now for pre-order.
 Check it out.
 This book, #4 in the Dusty Kent series, is set in Port Douglas, in Far North Queensland.
 It is an idyllic setting visited by the rich and famous from around the world including Bill and Hillary Clinton, George Clooney, Tom Hanks, Glenn Close, Kylie Minogue and many more.
 See gorgeous photos from my visit to Port Douglas here.

 Here's the awesome cover designed by Yocla Book Cover Designs.

 What Dusty discovers in her quest to find the truth about the murder of a gentle Buddhist monk shocks her and and has her Irish assistant questioning whether they should continue with the case.

 This 4th book in the Dusty Kent Mysteries following Murder in Murloo, A Devious Mind and Rippling Red is certain to captivate you.

-Let all your cares fade away; read a Dusty Kent today.
+Let all your cares fall away; read a Dusty Kent today.